 *Chirgos, Michael,, Kim, Jonathan J., Klepeis, Keith A., and Van Hoesen, John, 2016, Using photogrammetry to analyze structures in a tectonic sliver in the foot wall of the Champlain Thrust, Shelburne, Vermont.
 Northeast Geological Society of America Abstracts with Programs, 48(2), Albany, NY.
 (Abstract)

 Van Hoesen, John, Springston, George, Franzi, David, and Wright, Stephen, 2016, A Cartographic Ode To Antevs and Chapman: A Revised Regional Depiction of Postglacial Landscape Evolution in the Champlain Valley.
 Northeast Geological Society of America Abstracts with Programs, 48(2), Albany, NY.
-(PDF)
+(Online)

 Van Hoesen, J.G., 2015, The Stories in the Landscape: Interpreting the Geologic History of the Slate Valley, Slate Valley Museum, Granville, NY.
 (Invited Speaker)